 - Shark: Mark Cuban

-One of the first to extend Kaylin an offer was Kevin O’Leary.
-He offered to invest $100,000 for 1% equity and an additional loan of $400,000 at 10% interest for a total of 26% equity.
-However, Kaylin didn’t want to give away too much equity and seemed to have her eyes set on Mark Cuban.
-After pitching to the Dallas Mavericks owner directly, Mark responded by offering to invest $500,000 in exchange for 15% equity, which Kaylin accepted.
-As part of their deal, Mark also agreed to match all non-profit donations the company had made in 2020.
+However, Kaylin doesn’t want to give away too much equity and seems to have her eyes set on Mark Cuban.
+After pitching to the Dallas Mavericks owner directly, Mark responds by offering to invest $500,000, in exchange for 15% equity.

 Jiggy Puzzles continues to sell more unique jigsaw puzzles and designs, and the company is also now offering a subscription service, Jiggy Puzzle Club.
 Members get new products and promotions before everyone else with exclusive content and access to a private community of other members from the club.